Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Fatigue</summary>
+  Fatigue, particularly mental fatigue, significantly impacts daily life, affecting both physical and mental well-being.
+In our fast-paced environment, the prevalence of mental fatigue has increased, underscoring the need for effective detection systems.
+Electroencephalogram (EEG) technology, which measures brain activity, has emerged as a valuable tool for identifying signs of fatigue.
+Combined with artificial intelligence (AI), EEG enables the development of automated systems that can accurately detect mental fatigue in real-time, even in demanding environments like construction sites or while operating machinery.
+These advancements not only enhance workplace safety by preventing accidents caused by fatigue but also offer potential applications in healthcare, enabling remote monitoring and timely interventions for individuals at risk of fatigue-related conditions.
+The integration of EEG and AI represents a promising frontier in understanding and managing fatigue, with significant implications for public health and safety.

   **Useful Resources:**
   <li><a href="https://ieeexplore.ieee.org/abstract/document/10185973">Application of Artificial Intelligence Techniques for Brain–Computer Interface in Mental Fatigue Detection: A Systematic Review (2011–2022)</a></li>